trackstarhq/react-trackstar-link/README.md

 ### Usage

-The `trackstar-link` modal can be triggered using two methods:

-1. Through the `TrackstarConnectButton` component.
+The `trackstar-link` modal can be triggered using the `TrackstarConnectButton` component.
-2. Through the `useTrackstarLink` hook.

-Here are some example uses of each:

 ```jsx
 function App() {